ramezanifar/vscode_remote_guide/README.md

 # A step by step guide to use Microsoft VSCode for remote support

 ## Intruduction
-Assume we have a fully fledged computer such as your laptop that has graphical capabilities.
+Assume we have a computer with graphical capabilities.
 We would like to use this computer as a medium to get access to a remote computer that is headless.
 If you have used putty in windows to open a secure SSH connection to a Linux machine, this is very similar to that.
-But instead of putty we use VSCode.
+But instead of putty, we use VSCode.
 From VSCode you can browse the Linux file system and control the machine.
 One useful outcome is the ability to open a code, e.g. a python code in the VSCode and enjoy the available features to edit.
 If you have opened a python code in nano to edit, you know how awesome this could be.
 In addition, we can run a code in VSCode.
 We see the results in VSCode terminal but the cod is actually running on the remote Linux machine.
 Last but not least, we can debug a code.
 The code still runs in the remote Linux machine but we can put a breakpoints in the VSCode in the windows machine and see the variables, step through the lines of the codes, etc.

-## Assumption
+## Assumptions
 - The local os is Windows 7
 - The remote machine is a Linux (Ubuntu 20.04) launched in VirtulBox as a VM (Virtual Machine) or an actual physical machine
 ## Dependencies on Linux